cxengage/cxengage.github.io/README.md

 ```

 Now, if we want to add another event type to the pattern, for example, you would like the pattern to match when there is 2 failed checkins and 1 cancelled ticket.
 We use the **allOf** keyword for this.
-The UETL is written this way -
+The Pattern is written this way -
 ```clojure
 (all (count 2 (event (and (= customerSegment "platinum")
                             (= eventType "flcheck"))))